openenclave/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 - `sgx_get_quote_size_ex(const sgx_att_key_id_t *p_att_key_id, uint32_t* p_quote_size)`
     - Return the size of the buffer needed to hold the quote to be generated for the given attestation key ID.
 - `sgx_get_quote_ex(const sgx_report_t *p_app_report, const sgx_att_key_id_t *p_att_key_id,sgx_qe_report_info_t *p_qe_report_info, uint8_t *p_quote, uint32_t quote_size)`
-    - Generate a quote for the given attestation key ID, and return it in the call-supplied buffer.
+    - Generate a quote for the given attestation key ID and application SGX report, and return it in the call-supplied buffer.

 As compared to the DCAP library API, the quote-ex library API allows enumeration of supported evidence formats (called attestation key IDs in the API).
 Otherwise the quote-ex API is similar to the DCAP API, except that every function takes an input attestation key ID in its parameter list.

-### Host-side Plugin Library Dynamic Load of quote-ex or DCAP library
+### Host-side Plugin Library Dynamic Load of the quote-ex or DCAP library

 Between the DCAP and quote-ex libraries:
-- The DCAP library only supports generation of SGX SGX quote in ECDSA-p256 format.
+- The DCAP library only supports generation of SGX quote in ECDSA-p256 format.
 With DCAP, the quote generation can be done either in-process, or out-of-process by working with a background service running on the same platform.
 - The quote-ex library supports generation of SGX quote in multiple formats (including ECDSA and EPID).
-With quote=ex, quote generation is always done out-of-process by working with dependent service on the local platform.
+With quote-ex, quote generation is always done out-of-process by working with a background service on the local platform.

-An SGX platform can have either one of the quote-ex or DCAP library, or both libraries installed.
+An SGX platform can have either the quote-ex library or the DCAP library, or both of them installed.
 When both libraries are installed, the quote-ex library takes precedence, as it supports more evidence formats.

 The OE SDK host-side plugin library is changed to dynamically detect the presence of the two libraries, load one of them, and record the entry points of the loaded library for invocation in the flows described below.

 ### Support of SGX Evidence Formats Enumeration

-the SGX plugin code file `enclave/sgx/attester.c` implements the OE SDK API `oe_sgx_get_attesters()`.
+The SGX plugin code file `enclave/sgx/attester.c` implements the OE SDK API `oe_sgx_get_attesters()`.
 The implementation enumerates all supported SGX evidence formats, creates a list of attester plugins for them, and returns the created list to the caller.

 For SGX evidence formats enumeration, a new OCALL is added to interface definition file `common/sgx/sgx.edl` and implemented in the host-side SGX plugin library: